jmunozmendi/softGP/README.md

 # softGP
-Gaussian process models for the forward and inverse kinematics of the soft arm developed in the UC3M RoboticsLab
+Gaussian process models for the forward and inverse kinematics of the soft arm and neck developed in the UC3M RoboticsLab

 Python 3.10.9